 Many wonders if French nail tips really come from France.
 There is no definite answer to this question.
 The origins are still unclear.
 Some claim it comes from 19th-century French salons, while others say it didn’t appear until the ‘30s.

 However, you will be surprised to learn that the real inventor of French manicure is Jeff Pink.
 He created the look in 1975 as CEO of Orly International.
-Some Hollywood directors asked him to make a shade that will be suitable with different outfits, so they don’t need to change actresses’ nails often.
+Some Hollywood directors asked him to make a shade that would be suitable with different outfits, so they don’t need to change actresses’ nails often.

 White shade was not popular at the time, so Pink started selling it alongside the light pink one.
 After he took it to Paris, where he used it on models, he returned to the states and named the look French manicure.

-It became utterly popular after Barbra Streisand, and Cher wore it during The Tonight Show Starring Johnny Carson.
+It became utterly popular after Barbra Streisand and Cher wore it during The Tonight Show Starring Johnny Carson.
 Carson has asked Barbra about her eye-catching long nails – the rest is history!

 What Do French Tip Nails Look Like?

 French tip nails are simple yet eye-catching.
 You will always notice it, no matter how light the shade it.
 The look is perfect for women who like something nice, minimal, bare, and natural.
-It is kind of ‘mine but better’ look that everyone loves.
+It is kind of a ‘mine but better’ look that everyone loves.

 The nail base should be polished in a light nude pink shade, while that perfect line on the tip should be in a milk-white shade.

 How Do You Do French Tip Nails At Home?

 Many women wonder how to get that perfect line at home.
 Even if it seems like hard work, a French manicure is actually easy to do.
 You can absolutely achieve it at home.